 Finding the right Gantt chart software that combines visual planning with an easy-to-use and update format is important to the busy project manager.
 There are many such tools on the market.
 And any savvy PM or PMO director or CTO must do some investigative work to determine what is best for the organization’s needs.
 Whether that’s for enterprise-level resource planning or simple scheduling for your SMB.

-3 Must-Have Software Features for Visual Project Planning
+3 Must-Have Software Features for Visual Resource Planning

 When scouring through the masses of project management software for one that will get you the best mix of visual planning and short learning curve.
 Here’s a few things to look for in your Gantt chart planner.